MicrosoftDocs/Hololens/hololens/hololens-release-notes-2004.md

 ## Windows Holographic, version 20H2 - April 2022 Update

+- Build 19041.1185

+Improvements and fixes in the update:

+- This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest build, Windows Holographic, version 22H1.

+## Windows Holographic, version 20H2 - April 2022 Update

 - Build 19041.1183

 Improvements and fixes in the update:

-- This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest build, Windows Holographic, version 21H2.
+- This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest build, Windows Holographic, version 22H1.

 ## Windows Holographic, version 20H2 - March 2022 Update